Lelant soldiers who died in World War II

 Eric Joseph RUSHBROOKE * +

 Born 20 December 1921, Wokingham registration district.
 Pilot officer 60816, 105 Squadron, RAF Volunteer Reserve, stationed at RAF Swanton Morley, Norfolk, killed in action 25 May 1941.
 Commemorated Runnymede Memorial, panel 34 (CWGC); and on the grave of his parents in southern burial ground of St Uny's church, Lelant.
 His parents were Major Charles Joseph Rushbrooke HAC (Honorable Artillery Company) and Elizabeth Winifred Rushbrooke nee Holman.
 PRO AIR27/826 gives details of the operations of 105 Squadron and Rushbrooke (information from Ted Lever).
-Commemorated on the war memorial plaque in St Peter's church, Earley, Berkshire (information from Helen Richmond).
+Commemorated on the war memorial plaque in St Peter's church, Earley, Berkshire (information from Helen Richmond to Maxwell Adams January 2015).
 His parents lived in Earley at the time of his death.

 Sergeant 5247955, Worcester Regiment, died 13 April 1942 (CWGC).
 His grave is in the Eastern Cemetery, Lelant.
 Wife buried there too: Madryn Sarah Smith (1913-1980), died Carbis Bay.